KseniaShkaruta/DiamondHands/README.txt

 * NOTE IT'S VERY IMPORTANT to be in the package root to mount the "dashboards" directory properly (line 4 in the command)
 * make sure "some-image-name" is what you set in #2 above
 * The "3333" and "4444" above are ports.
 They can be changed to any available port where you are running this.
+* Line 5 sets the Rstudio server password.
+Change if desired.

 ########################
 #### RUNNING A DEMO ####
 ########################
 * If steps 2 and 3 were done above, go to http://localhost:3333/apps/diamondHandsDemo.Rmd in your browser
+* To access Rstudio server for developing, go to  http://localhost:4444 and login with username: rstudio, password: mypwd